 C60, along with many other fullerenes is produced in arc generators, using very pure Carbon electrodes.
-The resulting soot is dissolved in rather unhealthy solvents, and 1 to 3% of the solvent will be trapped in the crystal matrix.
-It is hard to ascertain the veracity of manufacturers’ claims on purity, and if they do not vacuum-oven dry the C60 first, our end product would have a substantial amount of carcinogenic solvent in it.
-That solvent is used during the liquid chromatographic separation process, where the C60 is separated from the other fullerenes, some of which are could be harmful to health, such as carbon nanotubes (single- and double-walled).
-There is clinical evidence from various animal trials that carbon nanotubes are not harmful to health, but we want to stay on the safe side so we will use pure C60 and no mixture of fullerenes.
+The resulting soot is dissolved in rather unhealthy solvents, and a small percentage of the solvent will be trapped in the crystal matrix.
+It is hard to ascertain the veracity of manufacturers’ claims on purity, and if they do not vacuum-oven dry the C60 first, our end product would have a substantial amount of potentially carcinogenic solvent in it.
+That solvent is used during the liquid chromatographic separation process, where the C60 is separated from the other fullerenes.
 Because vacuum oven-dried pure C60 is much expensive than “ordinary” pure C60, the only economical way to produce C60 oil is to vacuum dry a “pure” C60 yourself.
 That way you will be 100% certain that the final product is bona-fide.
 We only purchase from reputable vendors in North America, since there are scammers selling C60 as well.

 Then comes the mixing stage.
 C60 doesn’t dissolve in water at all, and it is only very poorly soluble in edible oils such as olive oil, the oil used in the original c60 rat study.

-Seen the long mixing time, it is important to do it in a cool room.
-We are using hot-air sterilized brown glass bottles with a glass stopper.
+We use hot-air sterilized brown glass bottles.
 It is known from the study that the C60 acts as an extremely potent preservative, keeping the oil unoxidized for years.
 The glass bottles are sterilized in a hot air sterilizer, and the oil is, after centrifuging, filtered through a filter with a pore size of 0.22 μm, small enough to block all bacteria.
 We must use glass bottles, because the C60 is thought to react with the plastic, in addition to the fact the we do not want any volatile compounds such as phtalates in the plastics to end up in the oil.
-Our bottles are sterilized in a hot-air sterilizer that can take a few dozen bottles at a time.

-The centrifuging stage at 5000 g is a very expensive production step, both in cost of the hardware as time involved.
-We will be using a Thermo IEC Centra GP8R, centrifuging 3 liters per batch, taking one hour or less, when centrifuged at 5000 g.
-(Image is of the centrifuge we have ordered and will receive in a few days).
+We use a Thermo IEC Centra GP8R which centrifuges three liters per batch, taking one hour.
 We paid 4000 dollars for this used machine.
 Centrifuging is the first step in assuring a product free from small particles.
 Vacuum filtration is the final step.
-Liquid handling during these stages is done by electric pipette fillers and Schilling burettes, by personell wearing mouth masks and gloves.
-Finally, the bottles are sealed with heat shrink band and stored in a fridge until they are sold.
+The bottles are filled with a Fortuna Optifix 50 ml dispenser.
+Finally, the bottles are sealed with heat shrink band and stored cold until they are sold.